ruylehc/Locu-API/README.md

 # Locu-API

 Simple Python console application to learn the basics of how to use an API.
-I used the Locu API to print the names of businesses along with their phone numbers.
+I used the Locu API to print the names of businesses along with their phone numbers in a city specified by the user.

-To run: open python in computer and copy code into the console to run. call locu_search('specified city')
+To run: run file name with city in quotation marks
+Ex: python locuapi.py "Lakewood"